Skip to Main Content

 Open Access Publishing

-OA publishing (coined as a term) in 2002, with the Budapest Open Access Initiative.
+Open Access (OA) publishing was coined as a term in 2002 with the Budapest Open Access Initiative.
 Open-access journals are free to read and do not require the transfer of an author’s copyright, so researchers retain their intellectual property.

 • Fee paid by author(s) after peer review

-• Shift the burden of payment from readers to authors (or their funders)
+• Shifts the burden of payment from readers to authors (or their funders)

 Funder OA mandates